1965 English cricket season: Test series

 For the first time since the 1912 Triangular Tournament, England hosted two series in one season.
 The visitors were New Zealand and South Africa, who played three Tests each against England.
 It became the last South African Test series against England for over 25 years because of increasing opposition to South Africa's apartheid policy.

 England were far too strong for New Zealand, winning all three matches, John Edrich scoring 310* in the final match at Headingley.
 He put on 369 with Ken Barrington for the second wicket.
 This was the culmination of a remarkable run of form for Edrich.
 In nine successive innings (the first eight being for Surrey) he scored 139, 121*, 205*, 55, 96, 188, 92, 105 and 310*.

-South Africa, a young and improving side, were a far tougher proposition.
+South Africa, a young and improving team, were a far tougher proposition.
 Their players included Graeme Pollock and his brother Peter, Colin Bland and Eddie Barlow.
 South Africa won the series 1–0, with two matches drawn, thanks to the Pollock brothers, who were mainly responsible for their win by 94 runs in the second Test at Trent Bridge.
 In overcast conditions, ideal for Tom Cartwright in particular, Graeme scored 125 out of 160 in 140 minutes, the last 91 coming in 70 minutes.
 He had come in at 16–2, and the score had declined to 80–5, before his partnerships with the captain, Peter van der Merwe, and Richard Dumbrill enabled the score to reach 269.
 He made another 59 in the second innings.
 His brother contributed bowling figures of 5–53 and 5–34.